Constructor

 - Source

-Terminate the app and back to console.
+Terminate the app forcefully and back to console.

 | Name | Type | Attributes | Default | Description |